Magnetic Leaves Bioblitz

 This is a family-friendly event!
 Whether you’re an adult, teenager, or family with young children (preschool and primary school kids welcome with caregiver supervision), you can be part of this exciting project.

-Important Information: We encourage attendees to download the 'Aotearoa Species Classifier' app to their device before the event.
+We encourage attendees to download both the 'iNaturalist' and 'Aotearoa Species Classifier' app to their device before the event.
 We will be using this app to identify plant species for the Bioblitz, particularly natives.
-Children are welcome with caregiver supervision.
+If you don’t have these apps with you, you can still participate in the BioBlitz!
+We will have volunteers on the ground who can upload your observations to iNaturalist on your behalf.